NardJ/HTMLSerialMonitor/README.md

 ### First run
 Open your Arduino IDE.
 Select a example from the HTMLSerialMonitor library e.g. Lib_Snippets.
-Burn the example to your Arduino.
+Burn the sketch to your Arduino.

 Go to the folder where you placed the HTMLSerialMonitor program.
 Run HTMLSerialMonitor.